scopplestone/testing/docs/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 ## PIC Simulation with PICLas

-Install **piclas** by compiling the source code as described in Chapter \ref{chap:installation} and make sure to set the correct compile flags
+Install **piclas** by compiling the source code as described in Chapter {ref}`010_installation:Installation` and make sure to set the correct compile flags

     PICLAS_EQNSYSNAME = poisson
     PICLAS_TIMEDISCMETHOD = RK3